 What Are the Benefits of Spatchcocking a Chicken?

-Simply put, spatchcocking means removing the spine of a chicken or turkey so the bird lays flat for cooking.
+Simply put, spatchcocking means removing the spine of a chicken, turkey, or a Cornish hen, so the bird lays flat for cooking.
 It may look strange, but there are tons of reasons this is one of the best ways to cook chicken!